So-Cool/myslideslive/README.md

-# mySlidesLive helps you to get your slides
+# mySlidesLive
-> Summary description here.
+> ...helps you to extract your SlidesLive presentation.

 ## Install